jenschlot/IBM-Bluemix-DevOps-Documentation/glossary/index.md

 In agile development, a work item that defines a big use case with a large or unknown amount of work, which is often completed over several sprints.
 Epics can be divided into stories.

+---
 <a name="F"></a>
 ##F

-<a name="fetch"></a>
-**fetch**
-In Git, to retrieve changes from a repository without merging them.
+---

 <a name="fork"></a>
 **fork**
-1. In Git, to create a divergent copy of a repository that can be modified without affecting or having to synchronize with the original.
+To create a project that contains a divergent copy of a repository that can be modified without affecting or having to synchronize with the original.

-2. In Git, a divergent copy of a repository that can be modified without affecting or having to synchronize with the original.
+---
 <a name="G"></a>
 ##G
+---

 <a name="git"></a>
 **Git**
 An open source program for source control management.

+---
 <a name="I"></a>
 ##I
+---

 <a name="Iaas"></a>
 **IaaS**